Increase the good bacteria in your gut with some delicious and nutritious kefir grains. Even better, learn how to make a kefir grains drink!

 Getting older also affects bone density.
 When it decreases, it can increase the likelihood of osteoporosis, wherein the bones become brittle.

-Kefir grains are like milk since they contain high amounts of calcium necessary to build strong bones.
+Kefir grains are like milk in that they contain high amounts of calcium necessary to build strong bones.
 They also have magnesium, which supports calcium absorption.

 5. Fights Allergies with the Help of Vitamin D Content